OpenRefine/OpenRefine/docs/docs/technical-reference/clustering-in-depth.md

 If you're curious, the code that performs this is [here](http://github.com/OpenRefine/OpenRefine/blob/master/main/src/com/google/refine/clustering/binning/FingerprintKeyer.java).

-There are several factors that play a role in this fingerprint:
+Several factors play a role in this fingerprint:

 - because whitespace is normalized, characters are lowercased, and punctuation is removed, those parts don't play a differentiation